CY-Tech-NLP-DL-UC/optical-character-recognition/README.md

 ## How to contribute

-To ensure the code quality, you should check that you have installed `pre-commit` in your `.git` folder using the command:
+To ensure code quality, you should check that you have installed `pre-commit` in your `.git` folder using the command:

 ```sh
 pre-commit install